vatlab/vat-docs/content/Documentation/Pipelines/format10.md

-where ${LOCAL_RESOURCE} is another pipeline variable that has value of project runtime option `$local_resource`.
+where \\({LOCAL_RESOURCE} is another pipeline variable that has value of project runtime option `$local_resource`.
 We will talk about pipeline variables in details later.